-Draft EIS guide
+EIS guide

-Summary Outlines the key findings of the Draft EIS for the project.
-The summary also describes the project and its development to date, including its legislative framework and the outcomes of public consultation. --------- --
+Summary Outlines the key findings of the EIS for the project.
+The summary also describes the project and its development to date, including its legislative framework, the outcomes of public consultation and responses to the submissions received during the exhibition of the Draft EIS.